annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with mail server

 You need a mail server for Datenstrom Yellow to send emails.
-Contact your web hosting provider and ask if sendmail is enabled.
+It's best to contact your web hosting provider and ask if sendmail is enabled.
 When you have confirmed that sendmail is enabled, your next option is to configure the email for outgoing messages.
 The default email address for outgoing messages is `noreply`.
 The mail server has to add your domain name so that it becomes a complete email address, for example `noreply@example.com`.
 Sometimes this doesn't work or the mail server is miss-configured.

 The following settings can be configured in file `system/extensions/yellow-system.ini`: